 In 2017-18, GEMS Wellington Academy Al Khail underwent joint inspections by the KHDA and by the British Schools Overseas Inspection teams.
 The Academy was awarded a Good rating by both, retaining this KHDA rating from the two previous inspections.
 The BSO team highlighted that "pupils’ spiritual, moral, social and cultural development is outstanding and behaviour is excellent", noting that "teachers provide exciting lessons and the curriculum is interesting and supplemented by a range of visits" and that "children make very good progress from their starting points".

 Whilst the strength of student achievement is core to any school's reputation and success, and this must clearly be an area of focus for GEMS Wellington Academy Al Khail, it is not by any means the sole measure.
-Inspectors noted that in terms of Students' personal and social development and their Innovation skills "Personal development is very strong throughout the school but is excellent in the Foundation Stage, as the skills of independence are consistently and effectively developed in all areas of learning".
-Eight of the nine ratings for the three sets of measures for this key achievement area were rated Very Good, with Personal Development in the Foundation stage rated Outstanding.
 Since so much of education is now focused on the need for independent learning, these are key indicators for any school.
 Students' learning skills were largely rated Very Good with the exception of the Primary section where they remained Good.

 Two further key indicators assessed by the inspection team - both closely related to academic success - are Teaching and Assessment and Curriculum.
 Both sets of measures across the Foundation Stage were rated Very Good.
-Teaching and Assessment and Curriculum Design and Implementation were each rated Good in Primary and Secondary, whilst Curriculum Adaptation (to meet the needs of individual students), was also rated Very Good.
-Inspectors noted that "the school very successfully ensures that the curriculum is adapted to meet the needs of all groups of students.
-It is very thoughtfully adapted for students with SEND.
-In addition, modifications to meet the needs of Emirati students are increasingly effective".
-Inspectors also commented that recent staff training initiatives aimed at "enabl[ing] students to question, collaborate and think deeply, are evident in many lessons.
-Consequently, a greater number of lessons are very effective".
-Curriculum provision was found to be effective throughout the school but "it is particularly well implemented in Foundation Stage".
+Teaching and Assessment and Curriculum Design and Implementation were each rated Good in Primary, Secondary and post-16, whilst Curriculum Adaptation (to meet the needs of individual students), was also rated Very Good in all but post-16.
+It is evident that some students have not been as stretched in terms of their learning due to the objectives being set for them that were not necessarily in line with curriculum expectations.
+This is a key area to which the school will need to give full attention.

-The inspectors' key recommendations focused on three areas; the school should
+The inspectors' key recommendations focused on three key areas; the school should:

 GEMS Wellington Academy Al Khail is a school that is evidently wholly and positively engaged on its journey to improvement.
 Resources and staffing are being heavily invested in at the school.
 If the leadership team and staff can continue to deliver the improvements that the inspectors have already identified, the school's ambition to be consistently Outstanding by 2021 - whilst perhaps not meeting that target date - is still achievable a little further down the improvement road.